 Wilder was never better than when reacting to an equally hilarious colleague, and his collaborations with Mostel and Pryor brought out his best work.
 His marriage to Gilda Radner, who died of ovarian cancer in 1989, transformed him into a vocal advocate for cancer awareness.

 Though their love story ended in tragedy, we remember comedians for the times they made us laugh.
-Wilder was a master of pantomime and parody, elevating a performangenewilder5ce style that had bordered on lowbrow in the hands of Danny Kaye and Jerry Lewis.
-Wilder all but disappeared from screens in the early ’90s, and yet more than29-gene-wilder-1.w529.h529 half a dozen of his credits remain cult classics today — the mere memory of which brings a fresh grin to our faces.
+Wilder was a master of pantomime and parody, elevating a performance style that had bordered on lowbrow in the hands of Danny Kaye and Jerry Lewis.
+Wilder all but disappeared from screens in the early ’90s, and yet more than half a dozen of his credits remain cult classics today — the mere memory of which brings a fresh grin to our faces.